China is the clear global leader in the production and sale of electric vehicles (EVs).

 “A bus can be fully charged within two hours and the charging poles can serve 300 buses a day,” said Guan Anguang, assistant manager at Qinghu Bus Terminal.

-This has made China the world’s biggest market for electric vehicles.
+This has made China the world’s biggest market for EVs.

 Investing in green transport is part of China’s so-called “war on pollution,” where air quality in its biggest cities often reaches hazardous levels—a problem the government is at pains to alleviate